 - Understand and use Lean tools to eliminate waste and improve process flow

 - Describe how to identify an improvement project in the Define phase

 - Explain how to measure process and product in the Measure phase

 - Perform data analysis and hypothesis testing in the Analyze phase

 - Identify the possible improvement actions for the performance of variations in the Improve phase

 - Define efficient operating levels for inputs and outputs in the Control phase

 What kind of knowledge, skills & education does one need to succeed with LSS?

-Experience tell us that most organizations do not require people with statistics and advanced mathematics backgrounds to enjoy the benefits of Lean Six Sigma.
+Experience tells us that most organizations do not require people with statistics and advanced mathematics backgrounds to enjoy the benefits of Lean Six Sigma.
 In fact, most of the principles and tools can be quickly and easily used by anyone.
 Some of the most powerful tools include being able to identify waste through a new set of trained eyes.
-Drawing a simple process map on a board to identify gaps, over-laps, disconnects, or bottlenecks in a process.
+Drawing a simple process map on a board to identify gaps, overlaps, disconnects, or bottlenecks in a process.
 Even asking “Why?”
 5 times to get at the root cause.
 All employees should know what the customer needs are and should be able to bring great ideas to the table on how to solve problems.

 Why Lean and Six Sigma together?